supabase/auth-helpers/README.md

-# @supabase/auth-helpers (BETA)
+# @supabase/auth-helpers

 A collection of framework specific Auth utilities for working with Supabase.

-### SSR
+### Maintenance mode

-We generally recommend using the new `@supabase/ssr` package instead of `auth-helpers`. `@supabase/ssr` takes the core concepts of the Auth Helpers package and makes them available to any server framework.
-You can read more about `ssr` in our [documentation](https://supabase.com/docs/guides/auth/auth-helpers).
+The Auth helpers package is in maintenance mode and we won’t be actively improving it.
+We strongly recommend using the new `@supabase/ssr` package instead of `auth-helpers`. `@supabase/ssr` takes the core concepts of the Auth Helpers package and makes them available to any server framework.
+Check out the [migration doc](/docs/guides/auth/server-side/migrating-to-ssr-from-auth-helpers) to learn more.

 ## Supported Frameworks